 - 1. Procedural irregularity that would change the outcome; - 2.
 New evidence that would change the outcome and that was not reasonably available when dismissal was decided; - 3.
-The Title IX Coordinator, investigator, or decision maker had a conflict of interest/bias for or against either or both parties that would change the outcome; - 4.
+The Title IX Coordinator, investigator, or decision maker had a conflict of interest or bias for or against either or both parties that would change the outcome: - 4.
 The dismissal was erroneously granted or denied.

-Upon receipt of a written dismissal appeal, the Title IX Coordinator will share the petition with the other party and provide three (3) business days for the other party to respond.
+Upon receipt of a written dismissal appeal, the Title IX Coordinator will share the appeal with the other party and provide three (3) business days for the other party to respond.
 The appeal should specify at least one of the grounds above and provide reasoning/supporting evidence for why the ground is met.
-At the conclusion of the response period, the Title IX Coordinator will forward the appeal and responses to the dismissal appeal decision maker.
-If the request for appeal does not provide information that meets the grounds above, the request will be denied by the dismissal appeal decision maker.
+At the conclusion of the response period, the Title IX Coordinator will notify the parties of the appointment of the dismissal appeal decision maker, then forward the appeal and responses to the dismissal appeal decision maker.
+If the request for appeal does not provide information that meets the grounds above, the request for appeal will be denied by the dismissal appeal decision maker.
 The parties, advisors, and Title IX Coordinator will be notified of this in writing with rationale.
-If the appeal grounds are met, then the dismissal appeal decision maker will notify the parties, advisors, and Title IX Coordinator will be notified of this in writing with rationale.
+If the appeal grounds are met, then the dismissal appeal decision maker will notify the parties, advisors, and Title IX Coordinator in writing with rationale.
 The effect will be to reinstate the complaint.